Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 Once you have made the necessary changes, click the "Save" button to commit them.
 If you decide that you want to ignore the changes, click the "Cancel" button and the changes will be discarded.

 ### Included Templates
-SpiraPlan ships with four different templates.
+Spira ships with four different templates.
 Together these will cover most of your needs.
 You can easily clone and customize one of these templates to meet your exact needs.
 Or you can start from scratch.
 Below is a brief description of each of the includes templates:

 - **Default**: This basic default template matches the one the system automatically generates when you create a completely new template.
 It is a good basis for customizing your template if no other template fit your needs
 - **Library Information System (Sample)**: This template is designed to work with the sample product Library Information System.
 The template showcases a number of different parts of the system, through that product.
 It is not designed to be used for real life products.